 Had the more precipitous course I advocated been followed, however, the law might have been prevailed upon to suppress for a while all those wonderful items which Gilbert Jr. managed to channel into thought unarrested.
-Although he held no copyrights on items by and about Mary Baker Eddy, he was able, in his own way, quietly to get enough books of Eddy apocrypha into the world, (7) for them all, in a year or two, to reach the public domain.
-They belong to you and me - to make our own scientifically, as well as legally.
+Although he held no copyrights on items by and about Mary Baker Eddy, he was able, in his own way, quietly to get enough books of Eddy apocrypha into the world, for them all, in a year or so, to be regarded as in the public domain.
+They belong to you and me - to make our own scientifically.

-The gain to the world is appreciable: not only do we have accounts of the individual work which Christian Science calls us to, as it called those in the daily church of Mrs. Eddy's home, away from organized church as the world knows it, but also it released the proof that Mrs. Eddy was not saying one thing in her home, and planning another thing in her church organizations.
+The gain to the world is appreciable.
+Not only do we have accounts of the individual work which Christian Science calls us to, as it called those in the daily church in Mrs Eddy's home, away from organized church as the world knows it, but also it released the proof that Mrs Eddy was not saying one thing in her home, and planning another thing in her church organization.
 Neither revelation was satisfactory to the ecclesiastical mind.